Gaynell Tinsley: Professional career

-Tinsley was drafted by the Chicago Cardinals as the 12th overall pick in the 1937 NFL Draft.
+Tinsley was drafted by the Chicago Cardinals in the second round as the 12th overall pick in the 1937 NFL draft.
 He played for the Cardinals for three years: in 1937, 1938 and 1940.
 As a rookie in 1937, Tinsley set an NFL record with 675 receiving yards.
 He also ranked among the NFL's 1937 leaders in several categories, including 36 receptions (second in the NFL), 675 receiving yards (first in the NFL), 677 total yards from scrimmage (second in the NFL), five receiving touchdowns (second in the NFL), 18.8 yards per reception (first in the NFL) and 61.4 receiving yards per game (first in the NFL).
 At the end of the 1937 season, Tinsley was selected as a first-team All-NFL player by the United Press, the NFL, New York Daily News, and Collyers Eye magazine.

 Tinsley twice set the record for the longest pass reception in NFL history.
 He set the mark first in 1937, when he caught a 97-yard pass from Pat Coffee for a touchdown against the Chicago Bears.
 He broke his own record the following season, against the Cleveland Rams in the Cardinals' final game, with a 98-yard touchdown reception from Doug Russell.
 Several NFL receivers have since recorded 99-yard receptions, but Tinsley's 98-yarder remains a Cardinals franchise record (although it has been tied twice).

 In 1938, Tinsley continued as one of the league's top receivers.
 He caught passes in nine of the Cardinals' eleven games during the season.
 His 41 receptions in 1938 tied the all-time NFL single-season record, set by Don Hutson two seasons prior.
 He also ranked among the 1938 league leaders with 516 receiving yards (second in the NFL) and 46.9 yards per game (fourth in the NFL).
 He was again selected as a first-team All-NFL player, this time receiving the honor from Pro Football Writers, the NFL, and Collyers Eye magazine.

 In March 1939, Tinsley signed a contract to play professional minor league baseball for the Marshall Tigers of the East Texas League.
 He also left the Cardinals a week into training camp to take up a head coaching position at Haynesville High School in Haynesville, Louisiana, replacing Cecil Crowley.

 He returned to the NFL and played in seven games in 1940 before he suffered a torn ligament in his left knee while making a tackle against the Cleveland Rams, which effectively ended his season.

 When Tinsley retired, he ranked fourth in NFL history in pass receptions, despite having played only three seasons of professional football.
 At the time, he was cited along with Don Hutson as being one of "the two greatest pass receivers of all time."